SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jill on a windy day at the Golden Gate Bridge

 Are you looking for the best late-night food in San Francisco?
-My list offers a variety of options with late-night hours past 9 pm.
-Some are even open for really late-night eats past midnight.
+My list offers a variety of options serving tasty eats past 9 pm.
+Some are even open past midnight.

-You'll find options around San Francisco, including Union Square, North Beach, the Mission, and downtown SF.
+You'll find options all around San Francisco, including in Union Square, North Beach, the Mission, and downtown SF.

 1. Bizza

-At Bizza, pizza with a Mediterranean influence is the fare on offer, and the establishment gets excellent reviews from first-timers and regulars.
+At Bizza, the fare on offer is pizza with Mediterranean influence, and the establishment gets excellent reviews from first-timers and regulars.

 Order online or in-store and enjoy classic Sicilian-style pizza from one of the best late-night pizza shops in San Francisco.

-There are vegan and gluten-free options and popular meat and cheese choices, so if you want good food after a night out, Bizza could be your best choice.
+There are vegan and gluten-free options as well as popular meat and cheese choices, so if you want good food after a night out, Bizza could be your best choice.

-Bizza occupies a great spot at 1463 Haight Street in the legendary Haigh-Ashbury district.
-They are open from 12 noon to 12 midnight on Friday and Saturday.
+Bizza occupies a great spot at 1463 Haight Street in the legendary Haight-Ashbury district.
+They are open from 11 am to 12 midnight on Friday and Saturday.
 They are open from 11 am to 10 pm the rest of the week.

 >> More great options for pizza around SF